 An RA is an upper-year student who lives in residence and supports the students on his/her floor or area of the building.

 A residence don is a student staff member and is generally a former RA.
-Dons provide residence advisors with support, mentorship and guidance in their unit teams.
+Dons provide RAs with support, mentorship and guidance in their unit teams.

 Dons work to facilitate programs that can enhance the experience of their residents.
 Areas such as academics, social, personal development, safety and diversity are explored through a variety of residence and floor activities.

 The don of the floor on which your son or daughter resides can be contacted through the building's Residence Manager (see above).

 An ALP is an upper-year student who performs the role of a traditional RA or Don.

 ALPs receive additional training in academic areas such as learning skills, study methods and campus resources.
 They are available to provide study advice, time management tips, and all academic programs conducted in residence.

 ALPs oversee building-wide activities such as breakfast clubs, study relays, guest speakers (visiting professors), "What's your Major" events, and trivia contests.